couchbase/fleece/README.md

 ## Status

-Fleece has been used in some experimental work at Couchbase, but hasn't gone into production use.

-Thus far it's only been compiled with Xcode and run on Mac OS and iOS.
+Fleece is in active development, and is being used in the in-development Couchbase Lite 2.0, as part of the [LiteCore](https://github.com/couchbase/couchbase-lite-core) project.

 ## Requirements / Compatibility

 * Fleece _should_ be buildable with any C++11 compiler, such as current versions of Xcode, Clang, GCC or MSVC.
 (Yes, there are some Objective-C++ source files (`.mm`), but those are only used to provide Objective-C glue and Mac/iOS specific benchmarks.
 You can ignore them on other platforms.)
-* There _should_ be no dependencies on any libraries, other than the standard C library and the C++ STL.
+* There _should_ be no dependencies on any external libraries, other than the standard C library and the C++ STL.
 * It _should_ work correctly, and create interoperable data, on both little-endian and big-endian CPUs.

-However, none of those "should"s have been put to test yet, so it's likely they're not 100% true.
-If you encounter problems on non-Apple platforms, please file an issue and we'll fix it.
+However, we don't yet have continuous integration on all covered platforms, so it's possible those "should"s are not 100% true at the moment.
+If you encounter problems, please file an issue and we'll fix it.

 ## License